.

 Executive War College on Laboratory and Pathology Management – This annual event often features presentations and discussions on workforce challenges and tech-based solutions.

-The American Society for Clinical Pathology (ASCP) – Provides national data on burnout and workforce trends, plus educational resources for lab professionals.
+The American Society for Clinical Pathology (ASCP) – This organization provides national data on burnout and workforce trends, plus educational resources for lab professionals.

-Contact a LigoLab Product Specialist – Schedule a conversation to learn how LigoLab’s platform is designed to reduce burnout, streamline workflows, and empower laboratory teams.
+Contact a LigoLab Product Specialist – Schedule a conversation to learn how LigoLab’s all-in-one informatics platform is designed to reduce burnout, streamline workflows, and empower laboratory teams.